TranTri-vsc/CSCE753-ComputerVision-ReefDectection/README.md

 In your browser, open the notebook you'd like to run (e.g., `Mod1_DLabv3-Pretrained-finetuned.ipynb`) and execute the cells sequentially.

 ## Dataset
-Please ensure the dataset used is correctly placed within the `./data` directory or update the paths in the notebooks to match your data location.

 - **Dataset link:** [(https://www.kaggle.com/datasets/triminhtran/csce670-segmentation-dataset)]

 ## Results and Analysis
 Performance comparisons and detailed analysis of each model are provided within each notebook.
-Further summarized results and detailed discussion can be found in the project report (`Final_Paper_v3.tex`).
+Further summarized results and detailed discussion can be found in the project report (`Final_Paper.pdf`).

 ---